 What is CBC currently used for?

-At present, CBC is not very widely used.
-While it is possible to purchase CBC concentrate online, this cannabinoid has not yet achieved mainstream popularity.
-As a result, consumers remain mainly unaware of the potential benefits of cannabichromene, and it will likely still be a few years until CBC achieves mainstream success.
+While it is possible to buy CBC products online, this cannabinoid has not yet achieved mainstream popularity.
+Many people remain unaware of the potential benefits of cannabichromene, so it will likely still be a few years until CBC achieves mainstream success.

 The potential uses of CBC that have been initially determined are, however, remarkably intriguing.
 Like CBD, for instance, it appears that CBC alters and may even reduce the effects of THC.
 At the same time, recent research has identified that CBC may interact with the CB2 receptors, which are also stimulated by THC.
 Due to their concentration in the peripheral nervous system, however, CB2 receptors do not cause intoxication even though their activation may reduce inflammation.